CNA-Tech/PKS-Ninja/LabGuides/PKSBackupVelero-PV3774/readme.md

 </details>
 <br/>

-3.5 Edit the 00-minio-deployment.yaml to change the storage to add the persistentvolume created in the previous step.
-The change is the below
+3.5 Edit the file at `~/velero/velero-v1.1.0-linux-amd64/examples/minio/00-minio-deployment.yaml` to ensure the Minio service uses the persistentvolume created in the previous step.
+The change is the below (as well as an example of the entire `00-minio-deployment.yaml` file):

       - name: storage
         persistentVolumeClaim: